 The Venza?
 It's the AMC Eagle all over again, with a sort-of-wagon style that borders on big hatchback.
 It's smooth and sleek, but it makes no visual claims about off-road capability.
 The cockpit reminds us of modern minivan or crossover cabins.

 Behind the wheel, the Venza drives like a somewhat taller Camry; it's a very competent performer, but the driving experience is seldom exciting, especially with the base four-cylinder.
 Even the strong, smooth 268-hp V-6 doesn't lend it any energetic feel.
 The Outback is more agile and engaging.
 Its base four-cylinder is smooth and performs well enough, and delivers impressive gas mileage through its CVT; it's strong enough that we'd skip the more expensive flat six option.

 The Outback is more versatile, too.
 Off-roading isn't even on the Venza's map, though Toyota does offer an all-wheel-drive system.
 The Subaru really shines when you leave the pavement; its stiff structure, high ground clearance, and sophisticated all-wheel-drive system all help to give it more capability than some trucky-looking SUVs.

-If the Subaru is the clear winner for those who want to drive, or take to the backwoods, it's more of a tossup inside.
-The Venza has an upright, high seating position, which a lot of shoppers will like, as they can get in and out easier.
+The Subaru is the clear winner for those who want to drive, but this match-up is more of a toss-up inside.
+The Venza has a lovely, high seating position, perfect for drivers of a certain age to get in and out.
 Its seating is also comfortable for adults in front and in back--although we don't think the Venza is as versatile for cargo.
-On the other hand, the Outback's interior feels like it was designed for a spaciousness, and there's plenty of cargo capability, although we have noted that it's a bit behind the curve in cabin refinement.
+On the other hand, the Outback's interior feels like it was designed for a spaciousness, and there's plenty of cargo capability.